Machine Learning Terms and Methods

 Self Organized Mapping (SOM)

-An SOM is a type of artificial neural network but is trained using competitive learning rather than the error-correction learning (e.g., backpropagation with gradient descent) used by other artificial neural networks.
-The SOM is an unsupervised machine learning technique used to produce a low-dimensional (typically two-dimensional) representation of a higher dimensional data set while preserving the topological structure of the data.
+An SOM is a type of artificial neural networkarrow-up-right but is trained using competitive learningarrow-up-right rather than the error-correction learning (e.g., backpropagationarrow-up-right with gradient descentarrow-up-right) used by other artificial neural networks.
+The SOM is an unsupervisedarrow-up-right machine learningarrow-up-right technique used to produce a low-dimensionalarrow-up-right (typically two-dimensional) representation of a higher dimensional data set while preserving the topological structurearrow-up-right of the data.
 For example, a data set with p variables measured in n observations could be represented as clusters of observations with similar values for the variables.
 These clusters then could be visualized as a two-dimensional "map" such that observations in proximal clusters have more similar values than observations in distal clusters.
 This can make high-dimensional data easier to visualize and analyze.

 Self-Supervised Learning

-A family of techniques for converting an unsupervised machine learning problem into a supervised machine learning problem by creating surrogate labels from unlabeled examples.
+A family of techniques for converting an unsupervised machine learningarrow-up-right problem into a supervised machine learningarrow-up-right problem by creating surrogate labelsarrow-up-right from unlabeled examplesarrow-up-right.

-Some Transformer-based models such as BERT use self-supervised learning.
+Some Transformerarrow-up-right-based models such as BERTarrow-up-right use self-supervised learning.

 Semi-Supervised Learning